Kondo Echo Dynamics of Terahertz-Pumped Heavy Fermions

-\sect{Conclusion} We have developed an efficient method that can describe pumping of strongly interacting lattice electron systems by realistic, ultrashort optical or THz light pulses and evolve the systems well beyond the exponentially long time scales characteristic for strongly correlated electron systems.
-Treating the injected and emitted THz light as a dynamical quantum field allows to directly compute the optical response observed experimentally \cite{Wetli_2018,Pal_2019}.
-For a generic heavy-fermion lattice system, the dynamics involve two processes, (1) instantaneous collapse of the Kondo state due to a transient shift to the mixed valence regime by photoassisted $4f$ hybridization and (2) slow recovery of the heavy-fermion state on the scale of the lattice Kondo coherence time $\tau_{\rm K}^*$.
+\sect{Conclusion} We have developed an efficient method that can describe the pumping of strongly interacting lattice electron systems by realistic, ultrashort optical or THz light pulses and evolve the systems well beyond the exponentially long timescales characteristic of strongly correlated electron systems.
+Treating the injected and emitted THz light as a dynamical quantum field allows us to directly compute the optical response observed experimentally \cite{Wetli_2018,Pal_2019}.
+For a generic heavy-fermion lattice system, the dynamics involve two processes: (i) instantaneous collapse of the Kondo state due to a transient shift to the mixed-valence regime by photoassisted $4f$ hybridization, and (ii) slow recovery of the heavy-fermion state on the scale of the lattice Kondo coherence time $\tau_{\rm K}^*$.
 To obtain these results, it is crucial to use the Anderson lattice model for the description, which includes the deeply bound $4f$ single-particle state and mixed-valence physics, in contrast to the Kondo model considered in previous studies \cite{Demsar2006,Werner_2012,fauseweh_laser_2020,zhu_ultrafast_2021}.
 At the same time, the pump frequency must be of the order of the Kondo scale, which corresponds to the THz range.
 Both processes, instantaneous collapse and delayed revival, provide the microscopic explanation for the experimental observations \cite{Wetli_2018}.
 This establishes the latter as a method to directly access the HF quasiparticle spectral weight as well as $\tau_{\rm K}^*$ \cite{Wetli_2018,Pal_2019,yang_critical_2023,Li_missing-weight_2025}.
 Our method is generally applicable to optically driven, correlated systems.
-Although superradiance is excluded for generic heavy-fermion compounds, the conditions for its realization in many-body systems can be explored in future work.
-Data availability -- The code and data that support the findings of this article are openly available \cite{EchoPulseCode,Zenodo-data_2025}.
+We conjecture that similarly to heavy-fermion systems, charge fluctuations may also be important in other correlated systems even when the ultrafast THz field directly drives only the low-energy spin dynamics.
+Although superradiance is excluded for generic heavy-fermion compounds, the conditions for its realization in many-body systems can be explored in future work. \sect{Acknowledgements} We are grateful to Manfred Fiebig, Jingwen Li, Hilbert v.
+L\"ohneysen, Alois Loidl, and Shovon Pal for insightful discussions.
+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- Cluster of Excellence Matter and Light for Quantum Computing, ML4Q (No. 390534769) and through the DFG Collaborative Research Center CRC 185 OSCAR (No. 277625399).

+\sect{Data availability} The code and data that support the findings of this article are openly available \cite{EchoPulseCode,Zenodo-data_2025}.

 \makeatletter {A\arabic{equation}} {A\arabic{figure}}

 \onecolumngrid

 \twocolumngrid